Roland-Wen/ECE-226-MeZO-Survey/.ipynb_checkpoints/README-checkpoint.md

 Q0.
 Given a memory/accuracy contraint and the type of task I'm working with, what's the method/model that can achieve the best accuracy/memory? (mostly PEFT)

 Q1.
 What are the pros and cons of each category of methods?
 For example, hybrid gives the best accuracy when fine-tuning small models in language comprehension tasks.

+    Are some methods consistently better for small models versus large models?

 Q2.
 Does model size matter?